10 Photography Trends to Watch in 2019

 High dynamic range, or HDR photography, is a technique that uses the range of brightness between the lightest and darkest areas of the subject being photographed.
 It doesn’t require any special equipment but does take a bit more time to edit to get the desired result.
 HDR images are perfect for landscape and portrait photography because of their ability to pick up on differences between the light and shadows in an image and create a balance between the two.

 Many modern cameras have an HDR setting that adjusts the contrast modes directly in the shot and saves time in the editing process.
 Some photographers prefer to take three images at different shutter speeds and then combine them to create the final image.

 Panoramic photography, also known as panotography, uses wide format and 360-degree shots to capture broader images like landscapes and skylines.
 It is designed to capture an image in the same way the human eye sees it.

-If you don’t have a wide format lens, but want to experient with panotography, most smartphone cameras offer a panoramic setting.
+If you don’t have a wide format lens, but want to experiment with panotography, most smartphone cameras offer a panoramic setting.
 It is also possible to edit individual images to create a single, panoramic shot.

 Vintage photography is trending as a modern take on an old-school photography style.
-With the popularity of filters on social media and photo-sharing sites, the vintage look is a favorite for amateurs and professionals alike.
+With the popularity of filters on social media and photo-sharing sites, the vintage look is a favourite for amateurs and professionals alike.

 To give your photos a retro feel, experiment with contrast, saturation, and brightness to get the feel of an old photo.
 While most people use vintage photography to capture “timeless” subjects like landscapes or people, it can be fun to take a modern-day subject, like Times Square in 2019, for example, and apply a vintage overlay for an ultra-unique result.